italian dessert recipes

 * Bake for about 10 minutes, turn slices over, and bake for another 10 minutes or until golden brown.
 (Many times depending on humidity it takes longer.
 I will take as long as the biscotti needs to get it dry.)

 * Remove from oven and let cool.
 Store in an airtight container.
+Or you can buy a fancy pants biscotti jar to put them in.

 Do I need *blanched* almonds?